Ssuuna II of Buganda: Married life

 Kabaka Ssuuna II continued in the tradition started by his grandfather and copied by his father; the practice of marrying an extraordinary number of wives.
 Ssuuna II outdid all of them.
 He is reported to have married one hundred forty eight wives.
 Like in many areas of the world (royal intermarriage), the Kabakas of Buganda used marriage as a tool to create and cement bonds and alliances with rivals especially from the other clans of Buganda as well as important chiefs.
 This ensured that the next Kabaka would be a relative of anyone of Buganda's clans and possibly of an important chief.
 So every clan and important chief tried to ensure that one of its daughters became a wife to the current Kabaka.

 Issue

 As expected, the Kabaka having married 148 wives, he fathered a large number of children.
-Written accounts put the number as high as two hundred and twenty-one.
+Written accounts put the number as high as 218 to 221 children.